 Show the corrected impulse responses on a time scale that includes processing delay.

 - Separate curves

 Show the measured and corrected responses on separate graphs.
-See the previous page for an example.
+See above for an example.

 - Dense grid